 Since the Parish Council have provided youth service we have developed the following Youth Clubs:

-- Coxhoe Junior Youth Club (Primary –year 3 +)
+- Coxhoe Junior Youth Club (Primary to year 3 plus)

 The following text is under review: